Please note the updated Journal-Track paper submission format.

 Q: I am a presenter of a special session/invited paper: Will I get the opportunity of a journal publication?

 A: No, you will not be offered a journal publication.
-But you might be offered a publication within the ESWEEK proceedings (needs to be agreed upon with the respective program chairs).
+But you will be offered a publication in the ESWEEK proceedings.